tomsch420/phd-thesis/chapters/probability_theory.typ

 The triple $(E, Im, P)$ is called a probability space.
 ] <def:probability_measure>

 A probability measure assigns a numerical value between 0 and 1 to each event within a sigma algebra.
 This framework also proves useful when considering unions of events.
-For disjoint events (events with no overlap), sigma-additivity guarantees that the probability of the union is equivalent to the sum of the individual probabilities of each event.
+For disjoint events, sigma additivity guarantees that the probability of the union is equivalent to the sum of the individual probabilities of each event.
 This property stems from the fact that disjoint events contribute non-overlapping elements to the union.
 Furthermore, sigma additivity is one of the reason for the focus of @sec:sigma_algebra on representing composite sets as disjoint unions of simple sets.

 However, for events that intersect (have some overlap), a straightforward summation of their probabilities leads to overcounting.
 The elements constituting the intersection are included in the probability calculations for both individual events.
 Sigma-additivity addresses this by ensuring that the probability of the intersection is subtracted from the sum of the individual probabilities, effectively compensating for the double counting.